jacobwood27/JWood/posts/000_todo/index.md

 How many shuffles do I need to perform?
 Start by measuring my shuffling performance
 - App that sells your data explicitly
 - Quantum mechanics is evidence for simulation - creators don’t want us to be able to prove small things?
+- How does sped up audio not change freq content?